JoelInyang/printf/README.md

-This is the printf project for Joel and Kennedy
+This is a collaboration for printf project for Joel and Kennedy